jopijuco/local/README.md

 # local

-**local** is a web based platform where only local businesses can sell their products online and show themselves to a possible more customers rather than just their locals and neighbors.
+**local** is a web platform where only local businesses can sell their products online and show themselves to a possible more customers rather than just their locals and neighbors.
 From catering trade to fruit shops or bakeries to specialized businesses and traditional product sellers all have a space on local.
 Where your local products are accessible to everyone.